 Fast Help 1-800-222-1222

-Caterpillars belong to the group of stinging insects that includes bees, ants and wasps.
-Most caterpillar stings occur late summer to early fall.
+Caterpillars belong to the group of stinging insects that includes bees, ants, and wasps.
+Most caterpillar stings occur late summer to early fall and can be found throughout the state.

 Some caterpillars have stinging hairs, which are a defense mechanism against predators.
-These hairs can get deposited on human skin and cause stinging and itching.
+These hairs can get deposited on human skin and cause irritating symptoms like stinging and itching.

 Symptoms include: